boardzilla/boardzilla-docs/docs/ui/appearance.md

 element that controls size and position.
 You can add transition effects that react to changes in your elements simply by adding style and class info in the `render` and using CSS `transition`s to change how they animate as these properties change.
-E.g. the Boardzilla starter game features Token that animate their flip.
+E.g. the Boardzilla starter game features Tokens that animate their flip.

 You can also provide CSS effects that listen for changes on your elements and